saivenkat/saivenkat.github.com/_posts/2013-04-02-parallel-vs-concurrent.md

 coordination.
 Parallel starts with or eventually leads to concurrency at some point of time for communication and coordination of parallel processors.
-Concurrent programming has another aspect which is weaker than parallel is concurrent is defined as tasks don't have dependency on order of execution.
+Concurrent programming has another aspect which is weaker than parallel is, concurrent is defined as tasks don't have dependency on order of execution.
 They could run together, or one after another or in reverse order and all have the same effect.
 So concurrent doesn't really make any promises on how things run just that no dependency.